top of page

 The DE CoC Board consists of 11-21 members elected by the CoC voting membership.
 CoC Board members are responsible for governing on behalf of the DE CoC, leading the process by which the CoC sets strategic goals and priorities to address homelessness throughout the state.

-2023 Board Meeting Schedule
+2024 CoC Board Schedule

-DE-CoC Board Members
+DE CoC Board Members

-Susan Kent, Better Homes of Seaford
+Susan Kent, Chair, Better Homes of Seaford

 Alexia Wolf, Office of Lt.
 Governor Bethany Hall-Long

-CoC Governance Charter
+CoC Governance Charter & Policies

-DE-CoC Memorandums of Understanding
+CoC Memorandums of Understanding

 Collaborative Applicants coordinate and submit the annual CoC Consolidated Funding Application to HUD on behalf of the CoC.
 This agreement outlines the roles and responsibilities of the Collaborative Applicant and CoC Planning Lead Agency, Housing Alliance Delaware, as designated by the DE-CoC.